rlooq/pelican_blog/content/articles/20220123_jack_london_to_build_a_fire.md

 Title: When Jack London Says It's Cold
 Date: 2022-01-23
+Description: Jack London's short story, To Build A Fire, with a preface that goes back 50 million years, and a pathetic complain about the cold in Southern Spain.

 When the African continent crashed into Europe, 50 million years ago, a bunch of limestone mountains rose up from the northern branch of the Tethys ocean, squeezing up a small plateau where Ronda (pop.
 35,000) sits in 2022.